 For runners of all fitness levels, load management plays a key role in common running injuries and how to avoid them.
 Load management can include days of total running in a week, the intensity or how fast the running is.
 It can also include the total number of kilometres in a week, the number of rest days as well as considering other activities in the week (like strength training or playing social sport).

 Delayed onset muscle soreness is the achy feeling in your muscles when they are recovering from exercise.
 Anyone who has tried a new activity or even had a big day of gardening will know the experience of DOMS.
 For most runners, DOMS is a regular part of training.
 DOMS is a normal response from the body and most commonly occur after increasing the distance or intensity of a run.
 They are not a cause for concern and can usually be managed with gentle stretching and movement.

 As mentioned, many running injuries are related to poor load management.
 Therefore, when it comes to avoiding common running injuries, having a program that is individualised to your needs and fitness is key.

 Common running pains often occur when there is too big of an increase in training, too quickly.
 This can be an increase in volume – either suddenly going from 5km run to 10km run or an increase in load across the week, such as going from 3 days of running to 5 days of running.
 An increase in intensity can also contribute to injuries – such as adding in sprints or high intensity running without preparing the body.

 A good rule of thumb for any training program progression is to increase by no more than 20% and to only change one variable (eg. distance or intensity) at a time.

 It is also important to consider other factors in injury prevention other than training.
-Load refers to all aspects of the body – so while training is a big contributor, other influences to consider are sleep, rest/recovery between sessions, strength, past injury history, not warming up appropriately and nutrition.
+Load refers to all aspects of the body – so while training is a big contributor there are other influences to consider.
+These can include sleep, rest/recovery between sessions, strength, past injury history, not warming up appropriately and nutrition.